 8. COOKIE NOTICE AND "DO NOT TRACK" REQUESTS

-In accordance with the California Online Privacy Protection Act (CalOPPA), we want to inform you about our “Do Not Track” (“DNT”) request policy.
-DNT is a feature that some web browsers offer to allow users to send signals to websites so that no information about their browser session will be shared.
-You may enable your web browser to send our website a DNT request, but your browsing and user experience may be degraded.
-You can learn more about how DNT works here: https://www.eff.org/issues/do-not-track
+Do Not Track (“DNT”) is a feature that some web browsers offer to allow users to send signals to websites so that no information about their browser session will be shared.
+At this time, our website is not configured to respond to DNT signals.

 9. CHILDREN'S DATA

-10. INFORMATION SECURITY
+10. SECURITY OF PERSONAL INFORMATION

-This Privacy Notice was revised January 30, 2020 at 10:58 UTC.
+This Privacy Notice was revised February 15, 2023 at 18:30 UTC.